 Until 1959 St Christopher’s Convent at Manuka was the only secondary school in Canberra for Catholic girls.
-In 1959 St Christopher’s Secondary School was closed and was replaced by the Catholic Girls’ High School at Braddon.
+In 1959 St Christopher’s Secondary School was closed and was replaced by Catholic Girls’ High School, Braddon.

 This school was intended to accommodate all Catholic Secondary girls in Canberra, but by 1961 enrolments were becoming so heavy that His Grace, Archbishop O’Brien decided that a new Catholic Girls’ High School had to be built in Canberra to cater for the southside secondary school girls.

 Catholic Girls’ High School Griffith (as St Clare’s College was originally known) was blessed by His Grace, Archbishop O’Brien on Sunday 30 May 1965 at 2.30pm and was officially opened by Senator Gorton, the Minister-in-Charge of Commonwealth Activities in Research and Education.